Imayowadavid/Imayowadavid/README.md

 - 🌱 I’m a Data analyst who loves engaging in tasks that's data driven with the sole aim of deducing meaningful insights from meaningless raw data.
 I have a strong analytical skill with tools such as Microsoft Excel, PowerBI and currently upskilling to master SQL.
 - 💞️ I’m seeking  collaborate on ...Microsoft excel,PowerBI,SQL Projects
 - 📫 How to reach me ...@imayowadavid(Twitter), Idowu Mayowa David (Linkedln), imayowadavid@gmail.com
-- Hobbies: Football activities,watching for short Français stories on YouTube, e-book in Français ,
+- Hobbies: Football activities,watching short Français stories on YouTube, reading e-book in Français ,

 <!---
 Imayowadavid/Imayowadavid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.